 To succeed, we must recruit, retain, manage and motivate qualified clinical, scientific, technical and management personnel, and we face significant competition for experienced personnel.
 We are highly dependent on the principal members of our management and scientific and medical staff.
 If we do not succeed in attracting and retaining qualified personnel, particularly at the management level, it could adversely affect our ability to execute our business plan and harm our operating results.
 In particular, the loss of one or more of our executive officers or key scientific personnel could be detrimental to us if we cannot recruit suitable replacements in a timely manner.
+On November 9, 2022, we announced the transition of Neil Desai, our founder, director, President and Chief Executive Officer to Executive Chairman, and the appointment of Brendan Delaney, our Chief Operating Officer, to President and Chief Executive Officer, each effective January 1, 2023.
+In addition, on March 3, 2023, we announced Mr. Delaney's resignation as President and CEO, effective March 14, 2023, and the appointment of Scott Giacobello, our Chief Financial Officer to Interim CEO and President, effective March 15, 2023, while our Board conducts an executive search for a successor CEO.
+These leadership transitions, as well as future other senior management changes, could disrupt and have a detrimental effect on our business.
 We will need to hire additional personnel as we expand our clinical development and commercial activities.
 We could in the future have difficulty attracting and retaining experienced personnel and may be required to expend significant financial resources in our employee recruitment and retention efforts.